aoloe/scribus-manual-second-steps/NOTES.md

 - add a text frame and write
 - add an image frame and load an image (external)
 - italic and bold (with an explanation of the matching terms... slanted, ... "bold" means "gras"...)
+- don't print, make a pdf and print it